How To Make A Gathered Summer Skirt | Madam Sew

 • Press and pin

-Start and stop the basting stitches at each seam line and leave a 3 or 4-inch tail of thread at each end so you can gather each panel separately.
+Start and stop the basting stitches at each seam line and leave a 3 or 4-inch thread tail at each end so you can gather each panel separately.

 Tie the thread tails together at one end of each pair of basting stitches.
 First tie the two top threads together and then the two bobbin threads.
 Leave the threads at the other end of the stitch lines loose.

 Now pull the unknotted top threads to gather the fabric.
-Start with the side panels until they measure about 3 inch.
-Gather the main panel to about 10 inch.
-If you’re making it in size 8 yrs or more gather the side panels until they measure 3 ½” and the main panels 12 inch.
+Start with the side panels until they measure about 3 inches.
+Gather the main panel to about 10 inches.
+If you’re making it in size 8 yrs, or higher, gather the side panels until they measure 3 ½ inches and the main panels 12 inches.

 Check if your skirt has the same width as your waistband, if not, gather some more or un-gather a little.Tie knots in the top and bobbin threads.
 Space the gathers evenly.